pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 assert version.parse(pmx.__version__) >= version.parse("0.0.7")

 # import the new functionality
-from pymc_experimental.model_transform.conditioning import do, observe
+from pymc_experimental.model_transform.conditioning import do
 ```

 ## The $\operatorname{do}$ operator

 The $\operatorname{do}$ operator implements an intervention that we want to make.
 It consists of 2 simple steps:
 1. It takes a given node in a graph and sets that node at the desired value.
-2. It removes any causal influence of this node by other nodes.
+2. It removes any causal influence on this node by other nodes.
 It does this by removing all incoming edges into that node.

 Here is a visual demonstration of that using an example from {cite:t}`pearl2000causality`.